Pancreatic adenocarcinoma is the most common form of pancreatic cancer and a major cause of cancer related death.

 Radiotherapy may be used in those with unresectable disease.
 Use is guided by the specialist MDT and oncology.
 Forms include palliative radiotherapy, chemo-radiation or stereotactic radiotherapy.

-Statistics for median survival vary widely depending on the study used.
-For pancreatic cancer overall, Cancer Research UK estimate that around 25% of patients survive one year or more.
+Statistics for median survival vary widely depending on the study being reviewed.
+For pancreatic cancer overall, Cancer Research UK estimates that around 25% of patients survive one year or more.
 Only 7% survive for 5 years or more.

 Those with the earliest stage disease (stage I) have a median survival of approximately 20 - 25 months.
-Those with stage IV disease (metastatic) have a median survival of around 4.5 months.
+Those with stage IV disease (metastatic) have a median survival of approximately 4.5 months.

 Have comments about these notes?
 Leave us feedback